dagrende/quad_stepper_fail/README.md

 - set d x - sets the divider to x
 - set ms x - sets the microstepping mode to x

-All commands are terminated newline.
+All commands are terminated by newline.
 Program responds with OK.
+Multiplier m must be less than or equal to divider d.
 Parameters are not stored, so they have to be set at every power-on.

 ### Microstepping modes